-I started my menstrual cycle at 9 years old and have had severe cramps along with heavy bleeding ever since.
-I would miss school including extra-curricular activities due to severe pain.
-Doctors told me painful periods were normal and even suggested I see a therapist as the problem could just be “all in my head.”
-At age 18 as a freshman in college, a grapefruit-sized cyst was found on my ovary through ultrasound and surgically removed through laparoscopy.
+I started my menstrual cycle at 9 years old with severe cramps and heavy bleeding.
+I missed school and extra-curricular activities because of severe pain.
+Doctors told me painful periods were “normal” and even suggested I see a therapist as the problem could just be “all in my head.”
+At age 18, a freshman in college, a grapefruit-sized cyst was found on my ovary through ultrasound and surgically removed through laparoscopy.
 During that surgery endometriosis was discovered.
-Three years later in 2010, another laparoscopy was done to remove the endometriosis found.
-I had a third laparoscopic surgery to remove endometriosis on December 18, 2014 while in graduate school.
+Three years later, another laparoscopy was done to remove the endometriosis found.
+I had a third laparoscopic surgery to remove more endometriosis on December 18, 2014 while in graduate school.

 I have been on numerous treatments with little to no success including oral contraceptives, shots, and very strong pain medication.
 Although I deal with endometriosis on a daily basis, I do not let it discourage me like before.
 I do not want young girls to experience what I did, nor do I want them to feel alone in their pain.
 If I can pursue my dreams and fight this disease at the same time, anyone can.
 With God, ALL THINGS ARE POSSIBLE!